Adamkadaban/CTFs/README.md

     - UF Cyber team (I'm a bit biased, but def one of the better YouTube channels for this)
 - [Gynvael](https://www.youtube.com/channel/UCCkVMojdBWS-JtH7TliWkVg)
     - Polish guy that competes on an amazing international CTF team
     - Makes amazingly intuitive video writeups.
-Has done the entirey of picoCTF 2019 (that's a lot)
+Has done the entirety of picoCTF 2019 (that's a lot)
 - [stacksmashing](https://www.youtube.com/c/stacksmashing/videos)
     - Amazing reverse engineering & hardware hacking videos
     - Has a really cool series of him reverse engineering WannaCry